 When estimating costs, you must consider many factors, but we recommend that you implement these common best practices as policy for your hybrid render farm:

 - Use preemptible instances by default.
 Unless your render job is extremely long-running, four or more hours per frame, or you have a hard deadline to deliver a shot, use preemptible VMs.

 - Minimize egress.
 Copy only the data that you need back to on-premises storage.
 In most cases, this data will be the final rendered frames, but it can also be separate passes or simulation data.
-If you are mounting your on-premises NAS directly, or using a storage product such as Avere vFXT that synchronizes automatically, write all rendered data to the render worker's local file system, then copy what you need back to on-premises storage to avoid egressing temporary and unnecessary data.
+If you are mounting your on-premises NAS directly, or using a storage product that synchronizes automatically, write all rendered data to the render worker's local file system, then copy what you need back to on-premises storage to avoid egressing temporary and unnecessary data.